"Whoever walks in integrity walks securely, but he who makes his ways crooked will be found out". Proverbs 10:9

-V.E.T.I. has a zero tolerance for dishonest students.
+V.E.T.I. has a zero-tolerance for dishonest students.
 Students who are guilty of academic dishonesty can expect to be penalized.
 Any student who knowingly assists another student in dishonest behavior is equally responsible.
-Students who are found guilty of plagiarism will have a permanent entry made in their student record.
-Academic dishonesty always results in failure for the assignment, potential failure for the course and possible expulsion from school.
+Students who are found guilty of plagiarism will have a permanent entry made in their student records.
+Academic dishonesty always results in failure for the assignment, potential failure for the course, and possible expulsion from school.
 If you know that someone is committing academic dishonesty, please inform your instructor or call the V.E.T.I. office at 909-599-4437.

 Examples of academic dishonesty include:

-Copying parts of a document on the internet and pasting it into your assignment without citing the source.
+Plagiarism: Copying parts of a document on the internet and pasting it into your assignment without citing the source.
 When someone does this, they are really saying that they wrote the entire document (which is not true).
 Some people have gone as far as copying an entire document from a book, magazine or the internet, putting their name on it and turning it in as their own.
-Copying any part of a document without giving credit is not honest and does not display personal integrity including moving words around but keeping the same sentence structure without citing the source.
+Plagiarism also includes using unattributed words, phrases, ideas, or work of another (whether published, unpublished, or from an electronic source) as one's own in any academic exercise.
+Copying any part of a document without giving credit is not honest and does not display personal integrity (including moving words around but keeping the same sentence structure without citing the source).
 Whenever you use someone else’s material or idea, even it is just a small excerpt, you must put it in quotes and cite the source.
-It is very important to read the instructors instructions carefully.
+It is very important to read the instructor's instructions carefully.